zip-rs/zip-old/README.md

 - We will always support the latest four minor Rust versions.
 This gives you a 6 month window to upgrade your compiler.
-- Any change to the MSRV will be accompanied with a **minor** version bump
+- Any change to the MSRV will be accompanied with a **minor** version bump.
-   - While the crate is pre-1.0, this will be a change to the PATCH version.

 Examples
 --------